bogdanripa/UiPath-Orchestrator-Smart-Scheduler/README.md

 ## Installation / set-up instructions

+**!
+The easiest way to deply this is using Google Cloud's App Engine: https://cloud.google.com/appengine/**

 1. make sure you install this on a computer that has a public IP address
 2. git clone this repo
 3. run "npm install" in the repo folder